Bonsai: Compiling Queries to Pruned Tree Traversals: Tree Specification Language

 These annotations directly correspond to the augmentations described above.
 The first and second \code{Interior} annotations are scalar bounds on the fields \code{x} and \code{id}, respectively, of all points stored in the subtree.
 The third annotation is a reduction augmentation: it essentially marks the lower bound of \code{id} as \textit{tight}, meaning it can be used to accelerate a \code{min} operation over \code{id} on a subtree.
 For most interval tree implementations, all bounds would be implemented as tight bounds; for brevity, we do not add these annotations to \code{x} and \code{idh} in the code snippet above.
 The \code{Leaf} annotation simply tags \code{p} as a set element.

 \sys allows geometric data to be labeled via the same notation as scalar data.
+Our specification language explicitly models \textit{object hierarchies}, where nodes bound discrete subsets of geometric primitives (e.g., BVHs~\cite{kay1986, ericson2004rtcd, meister2021bvh} or R-trees~\cite{guttman1984rtree}), rather than \textit{spatial hierarchies} that recursively partition the underlying space itself (e.g., k-d trees~\cite{bentley1975kdtree} or octrees).
+Because spatial partitions allow primitives to span multiple nodes, they yield weaker structural invariants (overlap rather than strict set containment) and require complex, query-specific deduplication techniques~\cite{eltabakh2007deduplication}, which we discuss further in \Cref{sec:future-work}.
+Just as \sys's query language supports any geometry-typed object (\Cref{sec:query-spec}), any geometry-typed object may serve as a bounding volume annotation.

 Consider a standard binary Axis-Aligned Bounding Box (AABB) tree\footnote{Referred to as an R-tree~\cite{guttman1984rtree} in the database community.}~\cite{pbrt4}, which has a leaf and interior node that both store low and high vectors representing an AABB in 3D space. \sys's data modeling language represents this structure as:

-This bounds annotation states that all geometries beneath the node lie within the volume; while AABBs can be expressed via per-dimension annotations, other bounding volumes~\cite{woop2014hair} cannot.
+This bounds annotation states that all geometries beneath the node lie within the volume.
+Note that while AABBs can be decomposed into per-dimension scalar annotations, other bounding volumes~\cite{woop2014hair, ericson2004rtcd} cannot.
+This motivates \sys's support for geometry-typed bounds annotations.

 We note that there are some tree data structures, such as \citet{benthin2018clbvh}'s, that store augmentations for the child nodes in the parent node.
 This subtly shifts where pruning occurs, but not in a meaningful way; for brevity of explanation, this paper describes lowering machinery only for the case where a node stores its own augmentations, not its children.